 Quick pointer: Esta talks about hooking my grandfather up on e-mail this morning.
 Esta’s always been better than I have about keeping family ties close, and this story shows why.

-).
+Update: I finally received my replacement power adapter (see the discussion of my fire hazard problem here).
 Fortunately my problem was in the AC cord and not the “yo-yo” itself.
 Apple made an incremental change to the adapter recently that rendered the plug incompatible with the receptacle on my PowerBook G3.
 However, the AC cord is compatible with my old yo-yo, and it’s charging merrily even as we speak.
 So to sum up: if your yo-yo is broken and it’s a model M7332, make sure you replace it with an adapter that’s designed for your G3.
 However, if it’s your AC cord, you can order either one and it will work.

 Interestingly, both models are “Model M7332.”
 But the one that works with mine is manufactured by Delta Electronics in Thailand and the new one comes from Dongguan Samsung Electro-Mechanics.